jquense/reveal-react-meetup-presentation/slides/two.md

 To that end they need to be __simple__ to use while also unopinionated and configurable so that they can be easily __composed__

 Note:
-  - an Annoyance with other libraries is that if you want to really extend, or tweak a widget you end up needing to override a lot and reimplmenet a lot. its very fragile.
+  + an Annoyance with other libraries is that if you want to really extend, or tweak a widget you end up needing to override a lot and reimplmenet a lot. its very fragile.
-  - When you want to adjust behavior you don't want to make a whole new thing :(.
+  + When you want to adjust behavior you don't want to make a whole new thing :(.

-vvv
+  + Inputs are the sort of thing that you use all the time (in a CRUD app anyway), they can't be a pain to wire up, and I also need to be able to build stuff with them s vvv

 To meet that goal I try to make sure that widgets:<!-- .element: style="text-align: left;" -->